USA: 1-800-338-3568 | CANADA: 1-866-591-5594

 (with non-treated wood): $11,700

-Duradek vinyl decking is a low maintenance decking product requiring only seasonal cleaning to stay looking great.
+Duradek vinyl decking is a low-maintenance decking product requiring only seasonal cleaning to stay looking great.
 Duradek is also an economical and environmentally responsible choice.
 Duradek is applied to non-treated wood and has a very long life expectancy if properly cared for.
-While the waterproofing warranty is for 10-years, Duradek’s longevity often exceeds double that, being replaced more for updating the look of your outdoor living space than for waterproofing integrity.
+While the waterproofing warranty is for 10 years (increased to a 15-year warranty in June 2019), Duradek’s longevity often exceeds double that, being replaced more for updating the look of your outdoor living space than for waterproofing integrity.

 Check for Yourself